abhigupta92/react-native-autocomplete/README.md

 | noResultComponent | React.ReactElement | Custom No Result Component |
 | theme | "light"/"dark" | Support for dark and light theme.
 Useful if creating an app when you are supporting phone theme used |

+## Android

+- To make this component work on Android, we need to specify the containerHeight property as Android cannot detect clicks in absolute positioning.

 ## Changelog

 <u>1.0.0</u>